-In their action challenging an EIR certification, petitioners moved to compel the County to produce and include in the record all email communications about the project and the environmental review process.
+In their action challenging an EIR certification, petitioners moved to compel San Diego County to produce and include in the record all email communications about the project and the environmental review process.
 The County responded that, under its longstanding records retention policy, all emails not flagged as “official records” had been automatically deleted, and that only the emails that remained would be produced and included in the certified record.

 Public Resources Code section 21167.6 states that the record of proceedings in CEQA litigation shall include “written evidence or correspondence submitted to, or transferred from, the respondent public agency with respect to compliance with [CEQA] or with respect to the project . . . including . . . all internal agency communications . . . .”